 It has long been known that stress plagues the immune system and interferes with the body’s ability to recuperate.
 With this in mind, do all you can to minimize the things that cause you to become tense and agitated.
 Make it a point to meditate, listen to music or go for long walks each day in preparation for your procedure.
 By doing so, your ability to recover and regenerate will be enhanced.

-Now that you have made plans to undergo a plastic surgery procedure, you have chosen to embark on an exciting journey of physical enhancement.
-By consciously taking steps to prepare yourself and your environment for the big event, you will maximize your chances for a smooth and quick recovery.
+Now that you have made plans to undergo a procedure, you have chosen to embark on an exciting journey of physical enhancement.
+By consciously taking steps to prepare for your plastic surgery procedure and your environment for the big event, you will maximize your chances for a smooth and quick recovery.
 In just a matter of weeks or months, the new you will become apparent for the whole world to see.